DataDog/integrations-core/postgres/README.md

 ### Agent Database Access

-The Datadog Agent requires read-only access to the database in order to collect statistics and queries.
+The Datadog Agent requires read-only access to the database server in order to collect statistics and queries.

-Connect to the **postgres** database and run the following SQL commands with superuser or a user with sufficient permissions to execute these commands.
-This can be done manually with [psql][43] or using any automated configuration you use for managing your databases.
+Choose a PostgreSQL database on the database server to which the agent will connect.
+The agent is able to collect telemetry from all databases on the database server regardless of which one it connects to so we recommend simply using the default `postgres` database.
+The only reason to choose a different database is if you need to have the agent run [custom queries against data unique to that database][11].

-For example, connect to the `postgres` database to execute the SQL commands in the following steps:
+Connect to the chosen database and run the following SQL commands as a superuser (or any other user with sufficient permissions).
+For example, if your chosen database is `postgres` here is how to connect as the `postgres` user using [psql][43]:
  ```bash
  psql -h mydb.example.com -d postgres -U postgres
  ```